Gross Profit vs. Net Income

 • Any additional fee charged by a manufacturer

 Remember that the COGS doesn't include the costs of operating a seller's business.
-These expenses are deducted to get net income, which we will discuss further.
+These expenses are deducted to get net profit, which we will discuss further.
 COGS only includes expenses directly related to the making and delivering of a product.

 It also doesn't include fixed expenses (expenses that don't change), such as rent costs, utilities, and insurance.